martsie/martsie.github.io/_posts/2012-07-25-drupal-ajax-commands.md

 ---

 ### The JavaScript (not too much I promise)

-In Drupal JavaScript can be hard to pull of cleanly.
-There's a few things you need to know about jQuery scope and Drupal behaviors to full understand this part and you can read all about that in my tutorial [JavaScript and jQuery the Drupal way](http://www.codesidekick.com/blog/ajax-commands-drupal-7#).

 Because we've defined our AJAX commands in our callback and we're using the drupal.ajax core library the JavaScript is massively reduced (and sparkly clean too).
 As an extra special treat I've included event settings that makes the link respond to tap events on Android and IOS (without this you'd need a double tap to 'click' the link).